tlorent/100-days-of-code/log.md

 **Today's Progress**: Worked through the JavaScript section of the freeCodeCamp curriculum.

 **Thoughts** Not all assignments/challenges went well, had some difficulties.
 When I was building the Movie Game a few months ago, my JavaScript was much better.
 It has become a little rusty, so it is really good practice to work through the JavaScript section of the freeCodeCamp.

+### Day 8: June 12 2017

+**Today's Progress**: Worked through the JavaScript & OOP section of the freeCodeCamp curriculum, as well as made a start with the NodeJS part of Colt Steele's Web Development Bootcamp.

+**Thoughts** Need to write more pseudo before writing any code, needs to become more of a habit.
+Big part of the JS curriculum is going well.